anakos9/RaffleEspresso/README.md

 # RaffleEspresso Mac Setup Guide

-# For this to work correctly:
+# For RaffleEspresso To Work Correctly:
   The User MUST sign into each of their emails and TURN ON 'ALLOW LESS SECURE APPS gmail account settings.
   Only required to do this once for each email.

-Ruby on Rails
+# Ruby on Rails Environment Set Up

 Ruby Version: '2.6.3'